 - NEW BOOK: Isolated Building Studies, a 56-page softcover book detailing David's series was just printed by the Japanese photography book publisher Utakatado.
 Find out more or place an order on the blog.

-- David will be presenting at Chicago Filmmakers' "Interactive Storytelling: Models for Film and Media Makers" event on March 8.
+- David will be presenting at Chicago Filmmakers' "Interactive Storytelling: Models for Film and Media Makers" event on March 8 and at the Chicago Ethnography Conference on March 15.

 - David authored an article and photo essay for The Society Pages about Detroit's debt, streetlight problems, and community health.